simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

                                    (can unbalance transactions)
                             all  - also round cost amounts to precision (can unbalance transactions)
-     --invert               display all amounts with reversed sign --new                  show only newer-dated transactions added in each file since last run
-  -m --match=DESC           fuzzy search for one recent transaction with
-                            description closest to DESC
      --base-url=URLPREFIX   in html output, generate links to hledger-web, with this prefix.
 (Usually the base url shown by hledger-web; can also be relative.)
-     --location             add tags showing file paths and line numbers -O --output-format=FMT    select the output format.
-Supported formats: txt, beancount, csv, tsv, html, fods, json, sql.
+  -O --output-format=FMT    select the output format.
+Supported formats:
+                            txt, beancount, csv, tsv, html, fods, json, sql.
   -o --output-file=FILE     write output to FILE.
 A file extension matching